ZachITP/Code-Quiz/README.md

 ## Usage

-1. Using a browser open up the link
+1. Open the link in a browser
 2. Test your skills by taking the coding quiz